jpane24/OVtool/README.md

 the ps weighted treatment effect (0.071) and associated p-value of 0.011.
-The solid black contours represent the treatment effect contour lines and the red lines (sometimes dashed) represent the p-value threshold.
+The solid black contours represent the treatment effect contour lines and the red lines (sometimes dashed) represent the p-value thresholds.
 The key on the right side of the graphic shows where various p-value cutoff lines are, including p = 0.05.
 The blue points on the plot represent the observed covariate correlations with the outcome (y-axis) and effect size associations with the treatment indicator